joaomarcos96/pluralsight-courses/Building a RESTful API with ASP.NET Core 3/CourseLibrary/REST.md

     - Array of operations:
         - `op`: operation
         - `path`: path to the property
-        - `value`: if given, it's the new value to apply to the property
+        - `value`: if given, it's the new value to apply to the property.
+If not, the property is set to its default value